What to do and places of interest in the Rome region? Tips for the best day tours, excursions and day trips from Rome Italy.

 8. Rest of Tuscany

 An hour and a half drive north of Rome is Tuscany, a region known for its beautiful landscapes.
 Tuscany is filled with hills and vineyards, but also with charming villages.
 Several day trips offer an escape from the bustle of Rome and the chance to experience the tranquility of the Tuscan countryside.
 For example, the day tour will allow you to visit the most picturesque places, including Siena, San Gimignano and Pisa.
 Here you can enjoy medieval architecture, historic squares and well-known sights such as the Leaning Tower of Pisa.
-A highlight of other day trips is, for example, a wine tasting in this Chianti region, where you can enjoy the delicious Tuscan cuisine and local wines in a picturesque setting.
+A highlight of other day trips is, for example, a wine tasting in this Chianti region, where you can enjoy the delicious Tuscan cuisine and local wines in a picturesque setting (see more excursions in Tuscany).

 9. Orvieto & Assisi (121 km)